mdub/lazily/README.md

     10
     => [1, 4, 9, 16]

 See how it printed all the numbers from 1 to 10, indicating that the block given to `collect` was run ten times.
-We can do the same thing using lazily, like this:
+We can do the same thing lazily, like this:

     >> (1..10).lazily.collect { |x| p x; x*x }.take(4).to_a
     1